The business and our philosophies

 In 2013 my beloved tabby cat Naughty was diagnosed with diabetes, luckily in this era it’s not untreatable but it does mean that, just like humans, caution needs to be taken with what he eats.
 I would do anything to get a few more years with Naughty so I took to seeking nutritional (and of course medical) advice.

-The vet prescribed him a Diabetic Food which cost a fortune and led to him putting on a large amount of weight which of course was not ideal for his condition.
+The vet prescribed him a Diabetic Food which cost a fortune and led to him putting on a large amount of weight which was not ideal for his condition.
 When I looked at the ingredients I was concerned.
 Med-High GI foods raise your blood glucose levels and reduce your ability to control diabetes but this product contained ‘Tapioca’ which is a fast carbohydrate high in starch.
 Glutens should be avoided as part of a diabetic diet but this product contained ‘wheat gluten’’ and ‘corn gluten’.
-Certain brands ‘pay’ their way to be a Veterinary recommended product.
+I discovered certain brands ‘pay’ their way to be a Veterinary recommended product.
 A few years ago it was Royal Canin, then it was Hills and now it’s Royal Canin again.

 I went to other places for information but it all seemed to be contradictory.
 One brand were promoting a kibble over natural meat because that’s what they sell.
 A large national chain advised me to buy their own brand, even though upon closer inspection of the ingredients the product were also not at all ideal for a diabetic cat and they actually had other products on their shelves which would have been much more suitable - but they were being paid to promote their own.